HACKSSENTIAL RULES ~ CHAPTER VIII

 The size affects game mechanics such as movement, combat, magic.
 Unless otherwise stated, MOV is affected as follows:

-In combat, the size is an advantage if the attacker is smaller than the target (i.e. better chance to hit).
+In combat, the size is an advantage if the attacker is smaller than the target (i.e., better chance to hit).
 Conversely, the smaller the target, the harder to hit it.
 When attacker and target have different sizes, an adjustment (within the ‘Other adjustments’) for each step of difference in size has to be applied for both subjects as follows:

-positive (+1) for each step of target’s size greater than opponent.
+• positive (+1) for each step of target’s size greater than opponent.

-negative (-1) for each step of target's size smaller than opponent.
+• negative (-1) for each step of target’s size smaller than opponent.

 When attacker and target have different sizes, also the damage suffered is affected.
 The logic applied between different sizes to hit is the opposite of the previous one; the larger the target, the less damage suffered, conversely, the smaller the target, the greater the damage suffered:

-negative (-2) for each step of target’s size greater than attacker.
+• negative (-2) for each step of target’s size greater than attacker.

-positive (+2) for each step of target's size smaller than attacker.
+• positive (+2) for each step of target’s size smaller than attacker.

+The adjustments due to a difference in size between attacker and target can lead to a damage smaller than 1: this can be explained as an effect not enough strong to harm the target.
 In case of creatures as a target of a spell, the size of the creature affects the total amount of beings: a large creature counts as 2 medium ones, a huge creature counts as 2 large ones and so forth.
-The magic damage follows the same logic of the combat damage in case of a difference in size.
+The magic damage follows the same logic of the combat damage.

 VIII.2 Injuries